How to Write an SEO Optimised Blog Post

 2. Offer a solution to their pain points

-Benefits of Blog Posts for SEO
+Benefits of SEO Blog Posts

 Does blogging help with SEO?
 The short answer is yes.